cse110-w21-group1/cse110-w21-group1/README.md

 - [Team Contract](https://github.com/cse110-w21-group1/cse110-w21-group1/blob/main/admin/misc/rules.md)
 - [Meeting Notes](https://github.com/cse110-w21-group1/cse110-w21-group1/tree/main/admin/meetings)

-##Source
+## Source

-Most of our code is contained under the /source folder
+Most of our code is contained under the /source folder.
+When running locally make sure that you are in the source folder

 ## Tests

-We used Jest for the testing
+We used Jest for the unit testing and jest puppeteer to test the features like adding notes, to-do list and event dates.